 Dubai Aquarium & Underwater Zoo

 Another animal favourite in Dubai!
-Toddlers might be perfectly happy just staring in awe at the world’s largest suspended tank aquarium, basement level Dubai Mall, or pop on inside for some more hand-on experiences, walk through the aquarium tunnel and take a glass-bottom boat.
+Toddlers might be delighted just staring in awe at the world’s largest suspended tank aquarium, basement level Dubai Mall, or pop on inside for more hands-on experiences, walk through the aquarium tunnel and take a glass-bottom boat.

 Under 3’s go free to the Dubai Aquarium!
 Go early in the day, and have your tickets ready in advance to skip the line.
 This is one that can get super busy later in the day and cost much more at the door.